 It’s something they’ve used to grow million-dollar-plus businesses across a whole host of markets…

-That means if you’re interested in working with me to create, implement and analyse your own Deep Dive Survey that delivers all the insights I outlined earlier:
+So if you’re interested in working with me to create, implement and analyse your own Deep Dive Survey that delivers all the insights I outlined above:

 …then now’s the time to act.

-Because now you can work with me personally to create your own Deep Dive Survey and uncover what really makes YOUR target audience buy.
+Because now you can have me personally create your own Deep Dive Survey and uncover what really makes YOUR target audience buy.

 Here’s the skinny…